 b.
 Coordinates the overall application of OpE in the ROP through inspection policies, programs, and guidance.

+05.02 Director, Division of Security Operations, Office of Nuclear Security and Incident Response, NSIR/DSO.

+a.
+Collect, evaluate, store, and disseminate security OpE information related to physical security activities and other events associated with security.

+b.
+As appropriate, incorporate significant lessons learned into licensing, inspection, rulemaking, and enforcement processes based on deficiencies identified from security OpE information that have generic implications.

-05. Chief, Generic Communications and Operating Experience Branch (IOEB), NRR/DRO.
+05.03 Chief, Generic Communications and Operating Experience Branch (IOEB), NRR/DRO.